By Jeff Stidham,

 Knowing how ownership and regulation are structured in the utility industry is important when problems and errors arise.
 The nature of the problem and the type of error will dictate which authority to pursue.
 Knowing the structure will also assist in understanding where breakdowns can occur.

 Privately-owned utilities are regulated at the state level.
 These governing bodies go by different names, but they’re typically referred to as utilities commissions, public utilities commissions (PUCs), utility regulatory commissions (URCs), or public service commissions (PSCs).
 In contrast, publicly-owned utilities are not regulated by the state commissions.
 They’re regulated at a local level by the city, district, or cooperative where the service is provided.

 In either case, there are a number of processes that take place at different levels of authority that ultimately dictate what’s reported on your utility bill.
 Errors can occur at every step, and they can vary in severity.
 Being charged an incorrect billing rate is one thing, but what is the next step when a utility is issuing a bill that is inconsistent with the established ordinance?
 Mastery of the issue and jurisdiction will ensure swift resolution.

 Do Errors Exist at My Facility?

-It’s been reported that utilities overcharge their customers by $19 billion every year in the United States.
-Given this staggering statistic, we wouldn’t recommend turning a blind eye to the possibility of errors on your bills.
+At one point, the House Ways & Means Committee reported that utilities overcharge their customers by $19 billion every year in the United States.
+Chelepis alone has identified over $40 million in utility billing errors.
+Given these staggering statistics, we wouldn’t recommend turning a blind eye to the possibility of errors on your bills.